The Vision of The Left

 Even fewer would prefer a world in which vast sums of money have to be devoted to military defense, when so much benefit could be produced if those resources were directed into medical research instead.

-It is hardly surprising young people prefer the political left.
-The only reason for rejecting the left’s vision is the real world in which we live is very different from the world the left perceives today or envisions for tomorrow.
+It is hardly surprising that young people prefer the political left.
+The only reason for rejecting the left’s vision is that the real world in which we live is very different from the world that the left perceives today or envisions for tomorrow.

 Most of us learn that from experience — but experience is precisely what the young are lacking.